-In the first annual message to congress in 1801, Thomas Jefferson penned, “Agriculture, manufactures, commerce, and navigation, the four pillars of our prosperity, are the most thriving when left most free to individual enterprise.”
+Mixing business and politics is nothing new.
+In the first annual message to the US Congress in 1801, Thomas Jefferson penned, “Agriculture, manufactures, commerce, and navigation, the four pillars of our prosperity, are the most thriving when left most free to individual enterprise.”

 This is one of the many reasons that shareholders and their votes are such a critical part to the success of a company.
-Just as Thomas Jefferson believed in very limited government oversight of the free market, our shareholders, boards of directors and executives should likewise have limited relationships with the political whims of the day.
-Instead, their focus should be on delivering the best return on investment for their stakeholders and provide a quality work environment for employees.
+Just as Thomas Jefferson upheld limited government intrusion into the free market, companies should have limited relationships with political whims.
+Instead, their focus should be on delivering the best return on investment for their stakeholders and a quality work environment for employees.